2018, 2019, 2020

 Hunts Point, NY

 Rocking the Boat has long been committed to preparing its students socially, emotionally, academically, and financially to enter college, offering resources such as college trips, application support, essay writing workshops, individual tutoring, regular check-ins from the Director of Social Work, and scholarships.
-Starting in 2018, Rocking the Boat plans to strengthen its efforts, not just by helping seniors graduate high school and get into college, but also by assisting and supporting them through graduation.
+Starting in 2018, Rocking the Boat strengthed its efforts, not just by helping seniors graduate high school and get into college, but also by assisting and supporting them through graduation.

 Shortly after being launched in 1996 as a volunteer project in an East Harlem junior high school, Rocking the Boat worked under the aegis of New Settlement Apartments, which provided both workshop space and students for the cornerstone Boatbuilding Program.
 Incorporated as an independent 501(c)3 non-profit organization in 2001, Rocking the Boat continued to cultivate relationships with a wide variety of community-based, educational, environmental, cultural and historical organizations, and expand the size and scope of its services.
 Namely, the On-Water Education Program was added in 2002, the On-Water Classroom in 2005, the Job Skills Program in 2006, Community Rowing in 2007, and the Sailing Program in 2015.